 What are baby sleep associations and habits?

 Baby sleep associations are the things babies need to settle for sleep.
 Sleep associations are also known as sleep habits.

 Sleep habits can be dummies, music, mobiles, fan noise or other white noise, night-lights, rocking, cuddling, feeding and so on.

 Baby sleep habits, settling and night waking

-Baby sleep habits are usually the same at the start of the night and after waking during the night.
-So if your baby’s sleep habit is being rocked to sleep at the start of the night, your baby will want to be rocked back to sleep in the middle of the night.
+Some babies need their habit to settle to sleep at the start of the night and also after waking during the night.
+For example, they like to be rocked to sleep at the start of the night and rocked back to sleep in the middle of the night.

 And some babies are difficult to settle or wake a lot at night.
 If this sounds like your baby and it’s something you’d like to change, you could look at your baby’s sleep habits and think about whether a change might help with sleep and settling.